chain4travel/camino-docs/docs/guides/add-validator-with-curl.md

   Keep it safe and secure!
 - **Wallet address & private key**: You will need your wallet address and private key.<br/>
   Remember to keep your private key safe!
-- **100,000 unbonded CAMs** in your P-Chain wallet.
+- **100,000 non-bonded CAMs** in your P-Chain wallet.
 And a few CAMs for paying for transaction fees.<br/>
-  You can check this on the online [wallet](https://wallet.camino.network) to ensure that you have at least 100,000 unbonded tokens on the P-Chain.
+  You can check this on the online [wallet](https://wallet.camino.network) to ensure that you have at least 100,000 non-bonded tokens on the P-Chain.
 - **Consortium Member**: Your wallet address must be a consortium member.<br/>
   If you are unsure about this, please reach out to us on [Discord](https://discord.gg/camino) for clarification.
 If you participated in the pre-sale, you are already a Consortium Member.
 - **KYC/KYB Verified**: You must be Know-Your-Customer (KYC) and Know-Your-Business (KYB) verified.